K Raheja Corp sees revenue of ₹1,700 crore from luxe project in Bengaluru

 K Raheja Corp Homes, the residential vertical of developer K Raheja Corp group, has taken its luxury brand ‘Vivarea’ to Bengaluru with a project in Koramangala with a revenue potential of ₹1,700 crore.

-Built on a 8.25-acre land parcel owned by group company Chalet Hotels, the luxury project has 11 towers and 300 apartments.
+Built on a 8.25-acre land parcel owned by group company Chalet Hotels, the luxury project has nine towers and 300 apartments.

 The apartments are fairly large going up to around 3500-4000 square feet and configurations ranging from 3 to 5 bedrooms and a price ticket of over ₹6 crore.
 The average rate is around ₹26,000-27,000 per sq ft.